Useful Code

 import pdb; pdb.set_trace()

-to see variables and their values and globals()
+Details: use dir() to see all current variables, locals() to see variables and their values and globals() to see all global variables with values.

 Pip Install GitHub